youssef-ennouri/Machine_Failure_Prediction_Embedded_AI/README.md

 #### Integration into the STM32 Ecosystem

-STM32Cube.AI is a software ecosystem developed by STMicroelectronics specifically for deploying deep learning models on their microcontrollers.
-Our choice of this platform was based on several significant technical advantages.
-STM32Cube.AI does more than just transpose the TFLite model; it converts it into optimized C code for the STM32L4R9’s Cortex-M architecture, leveraging specific processor instructions and its Floating Point Unit (FPU).
-The generated code exploits STM32L4R9’s hardware-specific features, such as pipeline architecture, SIMD (Single Instruction, Multiple Data) capabilities where available, and loop unrolling techniques to maximize execution speed.
+STM32Cube.AI is software designed for deploying deep learning models on ST microcontrollers.
+We selected this platform for technical reasons.
+STM32Cube.AI converts the TFLite model into optimized C code for the STM32L4R9’s Cortex-M processor.
+This conversion uses hardware features like the floating-point unit (FPU), pipeline architecture, SIMD (Single Instruction, Multiple Data) capabilities, and loop unrolling.
+These optimizations improve execution speed on the microcontroller.

 ### 3.3 Evaluation on Hardware Target